stefanoverna/graphql8/guides/schema/testing.md

 end
 ```

-You can refactor this by creating a new class and applying it to your GraphQL schema:
+You can refactor this by creating a new class and applying it to your GraphQL8 schema:

 ```ruby
 # app/models/post/trending.rb